gmac/gemoji-parser/README.md

 # gemoji-parser

 The missing helper methods for [GitHub's gemoji](https://github.com/github/gemoji) gem.
 This utility provides a parsing API for the `Emoji` corelib (provided by *gemoji*).
-The parser handles transformations of emoji symbols between unicode (😃), token (`:smile:`), and emoticon (`:-D`) formats; and may perform arbitrary replacement of emoji symbols into custom display formats (such as image tags).
-Internally, highly-optimized regular expressions are generated and cached to maximize parsing efficiency.
+Parser performs the transformation of emoji symbols between unicode characters (😃), token strings (`:smile:`), and emoticons (`:-D`); and may perform arbitrary replacement of emoji symbols into custom display formats (such as image tags).
+Internally, highly-optimized regular expressions are generated and cached for efficient parsing.

 ## Installation